kb1995/railsjunior/_posts/2019-07-07-implement-a-passwordless-auth-with-sorcery.md

 end
 ```

-### Configure Sorcery
+## Configure Sorcery

-Let's go to [Github](https://github.com/Sorcery/sorcery) and see what we need to configure Sorcery and link it to the User model
+Let's go to [Github](https://github.com/Sorcery/sorcery) and see how to configure Sorcery, in order to link it to the User model.

+We won't need to use all the steps in the example, because we don't want passwords.

-In the Gemfile
+In the Gemfile, include
 ```rb
 gem 'sorcery'
 ```

-and the in the terminal
+and in the terminal execute the command
 ```console
 bundle
 ```

-Hook Sorcery to the User model
+Next, we hook Sorcery to the User model by simple writing

 ```rb
 class User < ApplicationRecord